Content Fragment Models content-fragment-models

 • Single line text

-• Add one, or more, fields of a single line of text; the maximum length can be defined
+• Add a field for a single line of text; the maximum length can be defined

 • Multi line text